shuffle-project/melvin-asr/README.md

 ### Integration Tests

-To imporove our code quality, we are linting each Pull Request adding new code to main.
+To imporove our code quality, we are linting and unit-testing each Pull Request adding new code to main.
+This includes a test of the unit-test coverage for our our `/src` folder of 80%.
-See `.github/workflows/lint.yml`.
+See `.github/workflows/test.yml`.

 ### Smoke Tests